 Eminent Domain Abuse

 It is not unheard of for a government agency to abuse its eminent domain power.
-That’s why it is vitally important for property owners to contact CSH Law as soon as they receive notice of an eminent domain action.
+That’s why it is vitally important for property owners to contact Cranfill Sumner as soon as they receive notice of an eminent domain action.
 Immediately retaining legal counsel is the best way to quickly learn what is eminent domain and whether or not the government’s actions constitute abuse of the system.
 Even if no abuse is present, it’s still likely that the government’s initial offer is inadequate.
-It is only through understanding the eminent domain definition with the assistance of CSH Law that property owners can begin to defend their constitutionally protected rights.
+It is only through understanding the eminent domain definition with the assistance of Cranfill Sumner that property owners can begin to defend their constitutionally protected rights.

 Unfortunately, most property owners do not begin to understand what is eminent domain until they are confronted with a condemnation action.
-While this is not the best way to become familiar with the eminent domain definition, property owners are fortunate that the attorneys at CSH Law are available to help answer their questions.
+While this is not the best way to become familiar with the eminent domain definition, property owners are fortunate that the attorneys at Cranfill Sumner are available to help answer their questions.
 It isn’t unusual for someone who is wondering what is eminent domain to be panicked and distressed.
 After all, they may be faced with losing their home or place of business.
 It’s easy to feel powerless in that position.
-The CSH Law eminent domain attorneys can help people understand their property rights and ensure that the compensation they receive truly is just.
+The Cranfill Sumner eminent domain attorneys can help people understand their property rights and ensure that the compensation they receive truly is just.

-Contact CSH Law today to have your case evaluated.
+Contact Cranfill Sumner today to have your case evaluated.
 You are guaranteed the right to due process, and you deserve just compensation for your property.